crpenaherrera/crpenaherrera/README.md

 ---

 ## 🏆 Honors & Awards
-- **Pontifical Catholic University of Ecuador - Manabí (2019):** Outstanding scientific output and contributions to research.
+- **Pontifical Catholic University of Ecuador - Manabí (2019):** Recognition for outstanding scientific output and contributions to research.
 - **Marisla Foundation (2018-2021):** Funding for *Implementation of Swimways in the Mexican Pacific*.
 - **Halsworth Wildlife Research Endowment (2013-2015):** Funding for *Determining local population size and survival rates of scalloped hammerhead sharks in the Galapagos Marine Reserve*.